CFBSD-Summer2020/HW05/HW05_Xingruo_Zhang.md

 ![](HW05_Xingruo_Zhang_files/figure-markdown_github/unnamed-chunk-6-1.png)

-`Answer:`Ouabain is the prostate cancer cell most sensitive to.
+`Answer:`The prostate cancer cell most sensitive to ouabain.

 -   For the 10 compounds that target EGFR, which of them has (on average) the lowest AUC values in the breast cancer cell lines?